tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 At this point, you may want to open the project in an Integrated Development Environment (IDE), such as Intellij, if you are using one.
 The template creates a Typescript/npm-based frontend.
 We recommend VS Code or Intellij for the frontend applications.

+To open the UI project in VS Code, click on `File->Open` Or To open the UI project in Intellij, click on `File->New Project from Existing Sources`

+Then browsing to the UI directory, open the `sample` project.
+It should have a package.json file in it.

 ## Create the Frontend